nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding optional rating: `rate`

+Adds a numerical representation of candidates to make quick comparisons between candidates.

 Format: `rate INDEX rate/<RATING>`
 * The INDEX refers to the index number shown in the displayed person list.
 * The INDEX must be a positive integer 1, 2, 3, …​
-* The RATING must be an integer between 0 to 10 inclusive.
+* The RATING must be an integer between 1 and 10 inclusive.

 Examples:
 * `rate 2 rate/5` adds a rating of `5` to the 2nd person in the address book.

+### Sorting all entries: `sort`

+Sort all entries based on rating attribute of candidate.

+Format: `sort`

 ### Clearing all entries : `clear`